nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:
 * Phone number must be unique and must contain only numbers.
 * Emails must contain @.
-(Other stricter checks are not included as there are some emails that violate the convention).
+(Valid emails that violate convention are accepted as well)
 * Birthdays are optional and can be added in future with `edit` command.
 * Future dates as birthdays are not allowed.
 * Each tag has a character limit of 60.